Lightmatter/django-hydra/{{cookiecutter.repo_name}}/README.md

 ## Useful Commands - pulling remote database, shell_plus, runserver_plus, AWS stuff
 n.b. you must be at the project root to run any `./manage.py ...` or `./scripts/...` commands

-- Pull Remote Database (to replace the local prelude database with one of the live databases):
+- Pull Remote Database (to replace the local {{ cookiecutter.project_name }} database with one of the live databases):
     - Install and log into the the Heroku CLI:
         - For Mac: use Homebrew: `brew tap heroku/brew && brew install heroku` from <https://devcenter.heroku.com/articles/heroku-cli>
     - run `./scripts/pull_remote_db.sh`